 CouchDB is designed to work best when there is a one-to-one correspondence between applications and design documents.

-A design document is a CouchDB document with an id that begins with _design/.
-For instance, the example blog application, Sofa, is stored in a design document with the ID _design/sofa (see Figure 1, “Anatomy of our design document”).
-Design documents are just like any other CouchDB document—they replicate along with the other documents in their database and track edit conflicts with the rev parameter.
+(see Figure 1, “Anatomy of our design document”).
+Design documents are just like any other CouchDB document—they replicate along with the other documents in their database and track edit conflicts with the rev

-As we’ve seen, design documents are normal JSON documents, denoted by the fact that their DocID is prefixed with _design/.
+As we’ve seen, design documents are normal JSON documents, denoted by the fact that their DocID is prefixed with _design/

 CouchDB looks for views and other application functions here.
 The static HTML pages of our application are served as attachments to the design document.
 Views and validations, however, aren’t stored as attachments; rather, they are directly included in the design document’s JSON body.

-CouchDB’s MapReduce queries are stored in the views field.
+field.
 This is how Futon displays and allows you to edit MapReduce queries.
 View indexes are stored on a per–design document basis, according to a fingerprint of the function’s text contents.
 This means that if you edit attachments, validations, or any other non-view (or language) fields on the design document, the views will not be regenerated.
 However, if you change a map or a reduce function, the view index will be deleted and a new index built for the new view functions.

-CouchDB has the capability to render responses in formats other than raw JSON.
-The design doc fields show and list contain functions used to transform raw JSON into HTML, XML, or other Content-Types.
-This allows CouchDB to serve Atom feeds without any additional middleware.
-The show and list functions are a little like “actions” in traditional web frameworks—they run some code based on a request and render a response.
+functions are a little like “actions” in traditional web frameworks—they run some code based on a request and render a response.
 However, they differ from actions in that they may not have side effects.
-This means that they are largely restricted to handling GET requests, but it also means they can be cached by HTTP proxies like Varnish.
+This means that they are largely restricted to handling GET

 Because application logic is contained in a single document, code upgrades can be accomplished with CouchDB replication.
 This also opens the possibility for a single database to host multiple applications.
 The interface a newspaper editor needs is vastly different from what a reader desires, although the data is largely the same.
 They can both be hosted by the same database, in different design documents.